0x0elliot/masterhackertool/README.md

 <h1>Disclaimer: It plays the voice of a girl moaning as loud as possible.
 Be careful. it is a prank tool not a hacking tool.
 This can actually scare someone.
 PLEASE DON'T USE HEADPHONES.
-THE VOICE GETS THE LOUDEST IT CAN.
+THE VOICE GETS PRETTY LOUD.
 MIGHT HURT YOUR EARS.</h1>
 <br>
 For hacking tools/Recon Tools you can check out the rest of my Github page :D